 Working within a program director capacity, these coordinators will replace the current Diversity, Information Literacy, and Writing Intensive committees.
-Each coordinator would be advised to form ad hoc committees as needed to complete larger issues like developing SLOs or making changes within course requirements.
+Each coordinator would be advised to form ad hoc committees as needed to complete larger issues like developing SLOs learning objectives or making changes within course requirements.
 We propose that each coordinator would be awarded an appropriate amount of class release time to perform substantive administrative duties, help develop courses, serve as assessment liaisons, and foster connections among disciplines and faculty and students.

-- 1. Diversity Coordinator: Helps develop and assess Diversity Intensive SLOs and encourages best practices in Diversity courses across the disciplines. - 2.
-Information Literacy Coordinator: Helps departments develop and assess Information Literacy SLOs and works to implement CRTF recommendations by encouraging best practices in Information Literacy courses across disciplines. - 3.
-Writing Coordinator: Helps departments develop and assess Writing SLOs and works to implement CRTF recommendations by encouraging best practices in writing courses across disciplines. - 4.
-First-Year Colloquium Coordinator: Helps departments develop and assess SLOs, encourages best practices in First-Year Colloquium courses across disciplines, and works to implement CRTF recommendations for integration of HWP content and inclusion of staff and student initiatives through Residential and Student programs for academic success.
+- 1. Diversity Coordinator: Helps develop and assess and evaluate Diversity Intensive learning objectives SLOs and encourages best practices in Diversity courses across the disciplines. - 2.
+Information Literacy Coordinator: Helps departments develop and assess and evaluate Information Literacy learning objectives SLOs and works to implement CRTF recommendations by encouraging best practices in Information Literacy courses across disciplines. - 3.
+Writing Coordinator: Helps departments develop-and assess and evaluate Writing learning objectives SLOs-and works to implement CRTF recommendations by encouraging best practices in writing courses across disciplines. - 4.
+First-Year Colloquium Coordinator: Helps departments develop and assess and evaluate learning objectives SLOs, encourages best practices in First-Year Colloquium courses across disciplines, and works to implement CRTF recommendations for integration of HWP content and inclusion of staff and student initiatives through Residential and Student programs for academic success.